TABLE OF CONTENTS

 Step Two: B2B and B2C Tech Support Differences

-The basic principles of providing tech support services is the same for B2B and B2C.
+The basic principles of providing tech support services are the same for B2B and B2C.
 A problem arises and you are contacted to fix it.
 However, with larger clients come more complex issues.
 Outlined below are the differences between tech support services for B2B and B2C.

 - More Complex – An issue that a company is experiencing usually doesn’t have a simple answer.
 B2B issues have a much lower First Contact Resolution (FCR) than for B2C issues.
 This usually means that contacting their tech support is a last resort, they have exhausted all other attempts at resolution, and the issue is more complex in nature.